hillday/makehuman-target-generator/README.md

 # makehuman-target-generator
-a tool for makehuman https://github.com/makehuman-js/makehuman-js is use to generation customizer tartget.bin and realtion meta configure
+a tool for makehuman https://github.com/makehuman-js/makehuman-js is use to generation customizer tartget.bin and relation meta configure

 # Usage
 1. build with maven in idea or eclipse.